voraviz/quarkus-todo-app/README.md

   oc new-project todo-tempo
   PROJECT=todo-tempo
   ```

 - Create secret for TempoStack to access S3 bucket
+  Remark: S3 bucket is not required if you use TempoMonolithic with in-memory storage
   ```bash
   oc create secret generic tempo-s3 \
     --from-literal=name=tempo \